IMSY-DKFZ/simpa/documentation/src/developer_guide.md

 # Developer Guide

-Dear IPPAI developers.
+Dear SIMPA developers.
 This Guide is meant to be used as a collection of How-To's to contribute to the framework.

 ## Coding style

-When writing code for IPPAI, please consider to use the following structures in your code in order to make a new developer or someone external always know exactly what to expect.
+When writing code for SIMPA, please consider to use the following structures in your code in order to make a new developer or someone external always know exactly what to expect.

 - Classnames are written in camel-case notation `ClassName`